Does Each Squarespace Template Have Its Own Site Styles Options?

 Yes.
 Site Styles is available on every Squarespace plan including Personal.
 Custom CSS is also available on all plans.
 Code Injection and Code Blocks require a Business plan or above.

-On 7.0, your template determines your Site Styles options - some templates give you extensive control, others are limited.
-On 7.1, every site has the same design panel, making template choice a matter of starting layout rather than feature access.
-Either way, Custom CSS extends your control beyond what Site Styles provides.
+On 7.0, your template determines your Site Styles options.
+Some templates give you extensive control; others are limited and require Custom CSS for basic design changes.
+On 7.1, every site has the same panel, making template choice a matter of starting layout rather than feature access.
+The CSS examples above cover the gaps that Site Styles does not.

 Check your version, explore your Site Styles panel, and use CSS for anything the panel does not cover.